Please see below some frequently asked questions that will help you decide whether volunteering is for you

 Our volunteers are an exceptionally committed group of supporters who save us an incredible amount of money each year by giving us some of their time.
 We currently have over 100 volunteers who contribute their time, energy and skills to support Cransley Hospice Trust, but we are always in need of more volunteers.

 Many people know about the volunteers who support our team in the Hospice and they may also know of the sterling efforts of our fundraisers, committed to raising the income that we need, but we also require other volunteers such as drivers and complimentary therapists.

 We also need presenters who help us go into schools and groups such as the WI, encouraging more people to get involved and support the charity in a number of ways.
 An increasing number of volunteers offer their skills within an office environment ranging from administration to project-related roles too.

 As much or as little as you choose.
-Cransley Hospice has a wide range of volunteering options available to suit most people’s work/life retirement commitments - some volunteers help regularly and others once in a while.
+Cransley Hospice Trust has a wide range of volunteering options available to suit most people’s work/life retirement commitments - some volunteers help regularly and others once in a while.
 Some roles do require specific time commitments and these are clearly stated in the role description.

 This will depend, to some extent, on the type of volunteer role you wish to apply for, but whatever your skills, we aim to find a volunteer role for you!

 Many of our volunteer roles do not require you to have any experience or specialist skills, just your time, energy and enthusiasm and a commitment to our cause.
 Some of our volunteering opportunities require you to have particular skills, but these will be clearly stated in the role description.

 As well as receiving a warm welcome to Cransley Hospice Trust you will receive a full induction and any relevant training upon commencement of your volunteer role.
 It is important to us that you receive all the information you need to ensure you have a successful and positive experience as a Cransley Hospice Trust volunteer.